iamcsbakam/Terraform_Kubernetes_Assignment_1/README.md

 # Assignment details

+Using Terraform code .
-Using Iac (Terraform) , Create a K8s cluster  with following  1 master ,  1 or n worker nodes .
+    Create a K8s cluster with 1 master amnd 1 or n worker nodes.